Lewis Ginter Botanical Garden’s mission is education; our passion is connecting plants and people to improve our community.

 Current goals include:

-As Executive Director, Shane Tippett is responsible for all daily operations, staffing and financial activity for Lewis Ginter Botanical Garden.
-Tippett has been with Lewis Ginter Botanical Garden since 2004; first as Assistant Executive Director (September 2004 - October 2011) and now as Executive Director.
+Shane has been with Lewis Ginter Botanical Garden since 2004; first as Assistant Executive Director (September 2004 - October 2011) and now as Executive Director.

-Tippett was born and raised in Montana.
+Shane was born and raised in Montana.
 He attended the U. S. Naval Academy in Annapolis, MD.
 After graduation, he served 11 years on active duty in the U.S. Marine Corps, and 10 years as a Reservist during his time at Roslyn.
 While on active duty, he held various department head positions while on flight status as a bombardier navigator in A-6E Intruder squadrons, and subsequently as an AV-8B Harrier pilot.
-Tippett retired as a Lieutenant Colonel.
+Shane retired from the Marine Corps Reserve as a Lieutenant Colonel.

-Tippett’s passion for plants was kindled in the early 1990s by a Lewis Ginter arborist who mentored Tippett on the care of specimen trees at Roslyn.
-This passion underlies his firm conviction in the transformative power of gardens to re-shape and renew communities, families and individuals.
+Shane’s passion for plants was kindled in the early 1990’s by a Lewis Ginter arborist who mentored Shane on the care of specimen trees at Roslyn.
+This passion underlies his firm conviction in the transformative power of gardens to re-shape and renew individuals, families and communities.